GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/security/index.md

   (e.g., [Spectre][14]), and to being taken over by an attacker if a malicious web page compromises the renderer process.

-Sensitive work should be performed in a dedicated process, such as the extension's [background script][15].
+Sensitive work should be performed in a dedicated process, such as the extension's service worker.
 Avoid accidentally exposing extension privileges to content scripts:

 - Assume that [messages from a content script][16] might have been crafted by an attacker (e.g.
   [validate and sanitize][17] all input and protect your scripts from [cross-site scripting][18]).